themarquisdesheric/amber-health/src/pages/articles/2020-02-10-how-to-diagnosis-endometriosis.md

 </blockquote>

 Unfortunately, pharmaceutical companies have aligned themselves with this approach to promote the use of their ineffective hormonal medications as a standard in diagnosis and treatment.
-There are proven limitations and risks to using hormonal suppression which will be discussed in [Hormonal Medications for Endometriosis](/articles/2020-02-09-hormonal-medications-for-endometriosis/).
+There are proven limitations and risks to using hormonal suppression which will be discussed in <a href="/articles/2020-02-09-hormonal-medications-for-endometriosis/" target="_blank" rel="noopener noreferrer">Hormonal Medications for Endometriosis</a>.
 Foregoing a diagnosis and relying on an ineffective medical option is <a href="https://www.ncbi.nlm.nih.gov/pubmed/17070183?dopt=AbstractPlus" target="_blank" rel="noopener noreferrer">not advised</a> for successful disease management.

 <blockquote class=”blockquote”>Although recent guidelines for the management of chronic pelvic pain suggest that diagnostic laparoscopy may be considered a secondary investigation after the failure of therapeutic interventions, the present study highlights the importance of an early diagnosis for patients who suffer from physical, emotional, and social levels when they remain undiagnosed.